 Table 2 illustrates the impact of esculetin on serum bilirubin and creatinine levels in both control and experimental rats.
-Significantly, heightened levels of serum bilirubin and creatinine were noted in rats administered ethanol and ethanol+LPS compared to control rats.
-However, upon supplementation of esculetin to ethanol+LPS administered rats, there was a significant reduction in serum bilirubin and creatinine levels compared to rats administered ethanol+LPS alone.
-Rats treated solely with esculetin did not display any statistically significant variance in serum bilirubin and creatinine levels compared to control rats.
+Notably, serum bilirubin and creatinine levels were significantly elevated in rats administered ethanol and ethanol+LPS compared to control rats.
+However, supplementation with esculetin in ethanol+LPS-administered rats resulted in a significant reduction in serum bilirubin and creatinine levels compared to those given ethanol+LPS alone.
+Rats treated solely with esculetin did not show any statistically significant variation in serum bilirubin and creatinine levels compared to control rats.